 Tax Incentive for Energy Efficiency

 These tax incentives are not just for individuals.
 Businesses can also reap tax benefits while helping to save the environment.
-Applied over a large scale, these credits can save thousands of dollars and make a real difference in your business' bottom line.
+Applied over a large scale, these credits can save thousands of dollars and make a real difference to your business's bottom line.

 How do you find these tax-saving programs?
 The Internal Revenue Service has information for federal tax incentives, such as those in the American Recovery and Reinvestment Act.
 Also, several clearinghouse websites can help you find the programs that are most relevant to your needs.

 You can narrow down the possibilities using filters such as technology, program type, and categories.
 Clicking on any individual program name leads to a comprehensive project summary.